shiwaforce/pocok.io/source/tutorials/hello-world/index.md

 ---
-title: Pocok Hello World
+title: Proco Hello World
 ---

-# Pocok Hello World
+# Proco Hello World
-In this tutorial we will create Pocok Project, add it to our Pocok Repo, for this we will use simple nginx to serve our source html.
+In this tutorial we will create Proco Project, add it to our Proco Repo, for this we will use simple nginx to serve our source html.